waln0/i-like-trains-noah-nathan/README.md

 The project is divided into two main parts:

 #### 1. Server (folder `server/`)
 The server is responsible for managing client connections and game synchronization.
-It is executed on a distant machine which the student is connecting to.
+It is executed on a remote machine which the student is connecting to.
 The server files are included here so the student can have a better understanding of how the management of the game works.

 - `server.py` : Manages client connections and game synchronization.